jeffmacinnes/pyneal-docs/content/setup.md

 The set-up instructions are broken down by **Pyneal Scanner** and **Pyneal**.
 If you haven't already, follow the [**installation instructions**](/installation) to configure your environment, and read the section on [**definitions**](installation/#definitions-used), as those definitions are used throughout these instructions.

-Once you have finished setting up **Pyneal Scanner** and **Pyneal**, are you ready to begin testing your install using the various [**simulation tools**](simulations.md).
-These tools are also helpful in troubleshooting any issues you may run into during install/setup.
+After you have finished setting up **Pyneal Scanner** and **Pyneal** using the instructions below, you can verify your install using various [**simulation tools**](simulations.md).
+These tools are helpful in troubleshooting any issues you may run into during install/setup.

 ![](images/overview.png)

 ## Setting up your network
 **Pyneal** communicates with other components in the pipeline, like **Pyneal Scanner** and any **End User**, via TCP/IP sockets.
-These are network communication portals very similar to how a webbrowser communicates with websites hosted on remote servers.
+These are network communication portals very similar to how a web browser communicates with websites hosted on remote servers.

 For this type of commnunication, it's useful to think of one end as the *server*, listening for and responding to requests from remote *clients*.
 Clients connect to the server by specifying the server's IP address and a specific port number.